HomeTutorialsCloud Security: Why Companies Should Not Fear To Move On The Cloud?

 This post will discuss cloud security, its components, and cloud security framework models provided at various service levels.
-Also, we will show you why companies should move their businesses to the cloud.
+Additionally, we will demonstrate why companies should migrate their businesses to the cloud.
 Cloud computing is highly popular and widely adopted by almost every possible domain.

 And it is expected to reach 623.3 Billion by 2023.
-But still, whenever it comes to migrating your business to the cloud, several concerns pop up.
+However, whenever it comes to migrating your business to the cloud, several concerns arise.

-As per the survey conducted by Statista in the first quarter of 2020, 83% of technical executives, managers, and cloud practitioners from around the world expressed that cloud security is a crucial challenge for them.
+According to a survey conducted by Statista in the first quarter of 2020, 83% of technical executives, managers, and cloud practitioners worldwide reported that cloud security is a significant challenge for them.

 Gartner reports stated that around 38% of companies fear moving to the cloud due to security and privacy concerns.
 Let’s start this by understanding Cloud Security.